mosen/spirit/README.md

 + Use an actual authentication source that is user configurable.
 + Configuration profiles (does nothing)
 + Activity list (does nothing)
+    + Use some db or in-memory persistence to track computer status.
+Maybe redis but consider not adding too many deps.
-+ Computer list (does nothing)
++ Computer list
+    + get/entry?populate=YES should use the group parameters as defaults, and should call `Spirit::Computer.create`
-    + Create group.settings.plist describing default group settings, use a template
+    + Create group.settings.plist describing default group settings, use a template __DONE__
 + Logs (does nothing)
 + Files (does nothing)
 + Replica (does nothing)